c0dejump/HawkScan/README.md

     -s SUBDOMAINS         Subdomain tester
     --js                  For try to found keys or token in the javascript page
     --ffs                 Force the first step of scan during the first running (waf, vhosts, wayback etc...)
-    --notify              For receveid notify when the scan finished (work only on linux)
+    --notify              For receveid notify when the scan finished (only work on linux)

 > Export Settings:
     -o OUTPUT             Output to site_scan.txt (default in website directory)